proxytranslation/user-docs/dashboard2/pages_list.md

 - **Switch to flat/folder view**: Switch between the flat view (default for resources), which is just a list of URLs similar to the old Dashboard and the folder view (default for pages) that allows you to see the pages as if they were files on your computer.
 External links are only available in flat view so this option is hidden for them.

 - **Show/hide preview** (only for resources): Whether to load the images or just display their filename.
-If you have a slow connection or a data cap, we recomment hiding these.
+If you have a slow connection or a data cap, we recommend hiding these.

 - **Export URL list**: Create a CSV or Excel export of the current list.
 You can filter the links by translation state or free text search.
 Due to Excel's limitation on the number of lines per sheet, a CSV export is recommended for large-scale projects.